IliaOzhmegov/TradingNeuralNetwork/README.md

 * [Kaggle: Predicting Stock Buy/Sell signal using CNN](https://www.kaggle.com/darkknight91/predicting-stock-buy-sell-signal-using-cnn/#data)
 * [yahoo finance](https://finance.yahoo.com/quote/BTCUSD%3DX/history?p=BTCUSD%3DX)

-# Intro
+# Introduction

+Stock Market is very inpredictibale and throughout it's history there have been many attempts to try to predict it's movement.

+There are many useful computational intelligence techniques for financial trading systems, including traditional Time Series analysis as well as newer more advanced methods such as Neural Networks.
+In our research we will look into both: the classic Time Series analysis, such as Moving Average, Autoregressive and ARMA models, as well as Neural Nets, such as Time Delay NN, RNN, LSTM and CNN.

+CNN for trading or for predicting the stock market price movement, is a very new and recent approach that is still being researched and developed.
+So our attempt to try to build the CNN for trading predictions is purely for research and educational purposes.

+For our reaseach we decided to use S&P500 index historical data.

-We want to build a DNN that can predict the following trend by candle plot.
+Many traders predict the market movement by analizing so salled candle plots.
+We want to build a DNN that can predicts the following trend by candle plot image.

 ![candleplot](images/candleplot.png)

+**How does candle plot work?**

 Every candle represents a certain time interval 1 day, 1 hour or 1 minute.
-Now let me briefly explain to you what does mean every bar that usually called a "candle".
+Now  let us briefly explain to you what does mean every bar that usually is called a "candle" (because it resebles the candle).

 ![bar_explanation](images/bar_explanation.jpeg)

-Weeeell, we have red and blue or usually green candles on the picture.
+We have red and blue or usually green candles as on the picture.
+Red color traditionaly represents a downward movement, e.i. if the openning price was higher that a close price.
+Naturally green color (or blue) of the candle means that the price went up and that our close price is higher that the open price.
 And upper and lower tails shows us the highest and lowest prices respectively.
 Whereas,  upper and downer sides of the bar show us opening price and closing not respectively.
-If the bar is blue or green it means the opening price is lower than closing.
-If the bar is red vice versa.

 # Our main goal